 Figure: RVSM/NAV Performance Log Example, Preflight, (Eddie's Notes)

-[AC 91-70A, Appendix 2, ¶2.b.(4)] Before taxi, crews should set their altimeters to the airport QNH.
-Both primary altimeters must agree within + 75 feet of field elevation.
-The two primary altimeters must also agree within the limits noted in the aircraft operating manual.
+[AC 91-70B, ¶D2.2.4] Before taxi, you should set your altimeters to the airport QNH.
+Both primary altimeters must read within ± 75 feet of field elevation.
+The two primary altimeters must also agree with each other within the limits noted in the aircraft operating manual.

 An inertial ground speed while stationary is an indication there is significant drift in the unit.
 Some aircraft offer a "quick align" to reset the inertial's ground speed to zero.
 In older Gulfstreams, for example, switching from NAV to ALIGN to NAV in less than six seconds causing such a quick align.
 Other aircraft with Hybrid IRS, such as the G450, automatically perform a quick realign any time the aircraft is motionless for more than 7.5 minutes.